There's No Specific Drug That Kills Coronavirus. But Doctors Have Ways To Treat It

 People who have had a disorienting experience in the ICU may end up with delirium, which can have long-term consequences.

 Researchers in China are already testing drugs that target the coronavirus.
-One is an experimental medication from the United States called remdesivir, which was originally developed by Gilead Sciences to treat Ebola (but has not been approved for any purpose These drugs stop the virus from replicating but can't undo damage that the virus has caused to a person's body.
+One is an experimental medication from the United States called remdesivir, which was originally developed by Gilead Sciences to treat Ebola (but has not been approved for any purpose).
+These drugs stop the virus from replicating but can't undo damage that the virus has caused to a person's body.

-Dr. Fred Aoki at the University of Manitoba, has studied antiviral drugs in the context of flu, which has strong parallels to COVID-19.
-Those drugs are mostly effective within just a day or two of developing symptoms — that is before the virus has had a chance to make someone really sick.
-It can prevent the virus from doing a lot of damage at that point.
+Dr. Fred Aoki at the University of Manitoba has studied antiviral drugs in the context of the flu, which has strong parallels to COVID-19.
+Those drugs are mostly effective within just a day or two of a person developing symptoms — that is, before the virus has had a chance to make someone really sick.
+They can prevent the virus from doing a lot of damage at that point.

 The drugs can also reduce the risk of death in hospitalized patients, Aoki says.
-"In those cases, anti-influenza drugs will have an effect out to 5 and 6 days after onset of illness and will produce a salutary change in the course of the illness."
+"In those cases, anti-influenza drugs will have an effect out to five and six days after onset of illness and will produce a salutary change in the course of the illness."

 He says these flu medicines are actually most effective in people who are well but who have been exposed to the virus, say from a member of their household.
 The drug can actually prevent disease at that point.

 Researchers studied this effect during the pandemic flu a decade ago.
-"These pills would reduce the illness in the other family members by about.
-70-80 percent," he says.
+"These pills would reduce the illness in the other family members by about 70 to 80 percent," he says.

 Logistics are the biggest challenge, Aoki says, because if people have to wait for doctors' appointments to get a prescription, they've lost precious time.